 A quorum is present when at least a majority of the outstanding shares entitled to vote are represented at the annual meeting either in person or by proxy.
-This year, approximately 30,638,521 shares must be represented to constitute a quorum at the meeting and permit us to conduct our business.
+Holders will be deemed present "in person" at the annual meeting by visiting www.virtualshareholdermeeting.com/VSAT2021 on the day of the annual meeting and properly registering their attendance by using the control number provided on your proxy card or voting instruction form provided by your bank or broker.
+This year, approximately 36,662,928 shares must be represented to constitute a quorum at the meeting and permit us to conduct our business.